edwin-finance/meteora-liquidity-rebalancer/README.md

 - Optimal bin range selection for liquidity efficiency
 - Fee harvesting and position management
 - Detailed logging and reporting
+- Support for local and CloudWatch logging
+- Alert system integration for critical events

+## Prerequisites

+- Node.js 18+
+- pnpm
+- Solana wallet with SOL and tokens for the pairs you want to provide liquidity for

 ## Installation